ksauzz/krbticket/README.md

 ### Retry

-krbticket utilizes retrying, and you can pass the options using `retry_options` of KrbConfig.
+krbticket supports retry feature utilizing [retrying](https://github.com/rholder/retrying) which provides various retry strategy.
+To change the behavior, pass the options using `retry_options` of KrbConfig.
 The dafault values are:

 - wait_exponential_multiplier = 1000
 - wait_exponential_multiplier = 30000